KevinB04/password-generator/README.md

 ## Installation

 In order to run this app, you should fork the repo, clone it, and open in your default browser.
+To use the page, hit the "Generate Password" button.
+You will be taken through a series of prompts in order to retrieve your password.

 ## Usage